 Nonprofit organizations in the Central New York region are invited to apply for grants

-Syracuse, N.Y. — Nonprofit organizations in upstate New York can apply for Excellus BlueCross BlueShield Community Health Award grants totaling $115,000 to help fund the health and wellness programs they offer residents of upstate New York.
+SYRACUSE, N.Y. — Nonprofit organizations in upstate New York can apply for Excellus BlueCross BlueShield Community Health Award grants that add up to a total of $95,000, which the company is offering to help fund health and wellness programs in upstate New York.

 Nonprofit, 501(c)(3) organizations in Excellus BlueCross BlueShield’s 31-county upstate New York region are invited to apply for an award of up to $4,000 each.
 The award can be used for programs that have clear goals to improve the health or health care of a specific population.
 Programs that improve the health status of the community, reduce the incidence of specific diseases, promote health education and further overall wellness will be considered.